ADOPTION FAQs

 A variety of resources are available to assist families who adopt children from the child welfare system including:

-• POSTSECONDARY SERVICES AND SUPPORTS — Financial Assistance in the amount of $1720 per month if the youth was at least 16 years of age when adopted from foster care, has reached 18 years of age but is not yet 23 years old, has earned a standard high school diploma or its equivalent, applies before age 21, is enrolled as a full time student in a postsecondary institution that is Florida Bright Future eligible, and has applied for financial aid, grans and other scholarships.
+- Post-secondary Services and Supports (PESS) – Financial assistance in the amount of $1,720 per month if youth was at least 14 years of age when adopted out of foster care, has reached 18 years of age but is not yet 23 years of age, has earned a standard high school diploma or its equivalent, is enrolled as a full-time student in a postsecondary institution that is Florida Bright Future eligible and has applied for financial aid, grants and other scholarship.

 Why Adopt?